Grants Database

 • Sub-program Energy and Environment

-To support Dr. Matthew Green in undertaking a collaborative research project to advance electrocatalytic approaches to improve direct air capture, resulting from the 2021 Scialog conference on negative emissions science
+To support Dr. Chibueze Amanchukwu in a collaborative research project to explore the development of new approaches for sorbent regeneration in direct air capture systems, resulting from the 2022 Scialog conference on negative emissions science

 More